rule

 Text 15

+Seeing more of these great portents and not knowing their underlying truth, all the people, except for the sons of Brahmâ, were afraid and thought that the world would end.

 Seeing more of this, not knowing the secret of all these great omens of evil, were all the people, except for the sons of Brahmâ, afraid and thought they that the world was about to end.

-Seeing more of this, not knowing the secret of all these great omens of evil, were all the people, except for the sons of Brahmâ, afraid and thought that the world was about to end.
 (Vedabase)

 Text 16

+The two godforsaken, earliest Daityas in history, grew up quickly, manifesting uncommon bodies that were as hard as steel and of the size of mountains.

 The two godforsaken souls born from the original source grew quickly, manifesting uncommon bodies that were like steel with the size of mountains.

-The two god-forsaken souls born from the original source grew quickly manifesting uncommon bodies that were like steel with the size of mountains.
 (Vedabase)

 Text 17

 The crests of their helmets touched the sky as they blocked all directions with their brilliant bracelets on their arms and the earth shook at every step of their feet while the beauty of the decorated belts around their waist outshone the sun.
+(Vedabase)

 Text 18

-Kas'yapa gave the two their names: the one of the twin from his flesh and blood that was delivered first he called Hiranyakas'ipu ['the one feeding on gold'] and the one Diti gave birth to who was the first to be known by the people he called Hiranyâksha ['the one with a mind for gold'].
+Prajâpati Kas'yapa gave the two their names: the one of the twin who was first begotten from his flesh and blood [but was born later] he called Hiranyakas'ipu ['the one feeding on gold'] and the one who appeared first from Diti in the world [but was begotten later] he called Hiranyâksha ['the one with an eye for gold'].

 Text 19